schoero/swissqrbill/doc/how-to-create-a-complete-bill.md

 ### Setup

-If you haven't already done so, please install the library using
+If you haven't already done so, please install the library using:

 ```
 npm i swissqrbill --save